 Unfortunately, she was experiencing a lot of difficulty in her personal life and struggled with mental health issues.
 In 2014 she held her third solo show, 'The Studio,' a public performance in Temple Bar's Filmbase venue.
 This show challenged the stigma surrounding mental health and depression and encouraged members of the public to come forward with stories of their experiences.
 Some of the work produced is now held in a private collection in Dublin.
 Her move away from figurative, illustrative pieces in this exhibition marked a changing point, maturing and freeing her approach to producing work.

-Over the following two years she undertook a period of personal development, married, and traveled Europe with her husband, looking for a place to live and work.
+Over the following two years she undertook a period of personal development, and traveled Europe looking for a place to live and work.
 In 2016 she arrived in Porto and immediately arrived on the street art scene.
 She began producing work at a ferocious rate and launched a line of luxury silk scarves.